-On Friday evening Dyn said a security companyand a cloud services provider Akamai identified symptoms of malware participating in the attacks.
-The malware infects the devices by brute forcing their passwords.
-This strategy may work as a consequence of users’ negligence towards password security of stationary devices, which the users do not directly interact with in their everyday life while leaving them exposed to the Internet.
+On Friday evening Dyn said a security company malware infects the devices by brute forcing their passwords.
+This strategy may work as a consequence of users’ negligence towards password security of stationary devices, which the users do not directly interact with in their everyday life while leaving them exposed to the Internet.and a cloud services provider Akamai identified symptoms of malware participating in the attacks.
+The

 Matthew Prince, the CEO of an Internet infrastructure companysaid it’s a known issue, “There’s nothing really new about [this type of DDoS attack].
 We’ve seen them for at least the last three years, they tend to be difficult to stop”.